ivan-kopylove/java-incubator/readme.md

 # UUID structure

 The project heavily relies on UUIDs as package names.

-This might be a ugly, but eliminates the burden of coming up and then supporting package names.
+This is value / CAPEX tradeoff - might look ugly, but on the other hand eliminates the burden of coming up and then supporting package names.

 I'm focused on delivering value rather than a boilerplate.